 After sharing this idea with the class, the first question was "Why don't they tell us about this?"
 I countered with a question of my own, "When was the last time you read the owner's manual for your vehicle?"

 The best theory today is for the left hand to be between 7 and 9, and the right hand to be between 3 and 5.
 This keeps your hands and arms out of the way if the airbag deploys and you don't end up having a fist fight with yourself in the event of a collision.
 Please note that these instructions call for both hands to be on the wheel.

-Hand over hand has died a quiet death except in low speed parking lot style maneuvers.
-The method to use now is called either push-pull or shuffle steering depending on who you talk to.
+Otherwise, the preferred method to use now is called either push-pull or shuffle steering depending on who you talk to.
 The steering wheel is pushed with one hand and then pulled with the other, effectively shuffling the wheel between hands.
 Neither hand ever passes the 12 or 6 position and the wheel is not allowed to slide through both hands at once as it centers after a turn.

 One handed steering is acceptable in two circumstances, when operating vehicle controls and while backing up.

 Hold the steering wheel in the correct position for shuffle steering with one hand and operate vehicle controls such as the shifter, signal lights or wipers with the other.
 This should be accomplished when no steering input is required.

 Put one hand at the top of the steering wheel when backing up.
 The direction that you move the steering wheel also be the direction that the back end of your vehicle moves.

 A check with an ICBC driver examiner reveals that should you palm the wheel, use only one hand to steer (except when backing up) or grasp the steering wheel from inside the rim it will be marked as an error on a driving test.